 Click here to read more.

-Q. How do your diplomas compare with other colleges?
+Q. How do your learning bundles compare with other colleges?

 A. Generally our courses are longer, teach you more; but as a result are held in high regard.
-We believe that the time you spend studying is important to the quality and long term recognition of a qualification.
-As such, we are maintaining old standards and distinguishing our graduates from those undertaking diplomas in this new system.
-Short qualifications from other Colleges may in the long term prove meaningless.
+We believe that the time you spend studying is important to the quality and long term recognition of a study program.
+As such, we are maintaining old standards and distinguishing our graduates from those undertaking other courses with our flexible system.

 Q. How do I do workshops if I reside outside the country?